diogro/expressionVariance-manuscript/main.md

 The nucleotide diversity can also be used as an estimator of the central population genetic parameter, normally given as $\theta$.

 __Gene connectivity__: We calculated the average weighted connectivity for all genes by creating a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression levels.
-We then trimmed this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
+We then trimmed this graph by keeping only edges for which the Spearman correlation is significant at a BH false discovery rate of 1%.
 In this trimmed network, we then took the average of the Spearman correlation of all remaining edges for each gene.
 So, for each study, we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.